Digital Nomad Tax 2026: 183 Days ≠ Tax-Free

 "I'm not in any country for 183 days, so I'm not tax resident anywhere."
 This is structurally incorrect.
 Several countries use center-of-vital-interests or habitual-abode tests that can establish residency below the 183-day threshold.
 Some countries have no minimum day requirement at all for claiming residency based on economic ties.

 "I left the US, so I'm not a US tax resident."
 For US citizens and permanent residents, departure does not end US tax residency.
-Citizenship-based taxation means US persons owe US tax on worldwide income regardless of where they live.
-Ending this obligation requires formal expatriation — surrendering citizenship or green card — with its own tax consequences.
+The IRS confirms that citizenship-based taxation means US persons owe US tax on worldwide income regardless of where they live.
+Ending this obligation requires formal expatriation (surrendering citizenship or green card), with its own tax consequences.
+US persons abroad also face FBAR reporting obligations on any foreign financial accounts.

 "My LLC is in Wyoming, so I pay Wyoming taxes."
-LLCs are pass-through entities for US tax purposes.
+According to the IRS, LLCs are pass-through entities for US tax purposes.
 The entity itself does not pay income tax.
 Income passes through to the owner, and the owner's tax obligations follow them to wherever they are tax resident.
 A nomad who is tax resident in Portugal with a Wyoming LLC owes Portuguese tax on the LLC's income.
+The entity decision framework maps how entity jurisdiction interacts with personal residency.

 "I use a tax treaty to avoid double taxation."
 Treaties only apply between their signatory countries, and they only apply to residents of those countries.
 A nomad claiming benefits under the US-Portugal treaty has to have actually established tax residency in Portugal.
 Treaty benefits are not automatic — they require affirmative claims, proper documentation, and in some cases specific treaty disclosure forms.